 You learn small talks

-In Morocco, small talks is a crucial part of daily life and culture.
-When Moroccans meet or answer the phone, they first start this long tirade of greetings “Hi, how are you.
+In Morocco, small talk is a crucial part of daily life and culture.
+When Moroccans meet or answer the phone, they first start this long tirade of greetings “Hi, how are you?
 Is everything fine?
 Peace is unto you.
 How is your mother?
 Peace is unto your mother.
 How is your father?
 Peace is unto your father.
 Peace is unto your friends….”
-There is no way you can just say hi and bye to a Moroccan.
+There is no way you can say hi and bye to a Moroccan.

-Also, it is entirely normal that in the money exchange office or the shop or any other place somebody will start talking about life, family, food.
-Even if two Moroccans meets in the street for the first time, they can talk forever about where they are from or other small things.
-If you want to rent a house, buy something in the market, be ready first to do the small talk.
+Also, it is normal that somebody will start talking about life, family, and food in the money exchange office or the shop or any other place.
+Even if two Moroccans meet in the street for the first time, they can talk forever about where they are from or other small things.
+If you want to rent a house, or buy something in the market, be ready first to do small talk.
 Moroccans don’t like direct questions, and the best bargains happen only after the small talks.

 DREAMING ABOUT MOROCCO?

 - Travel consultations;

 - Consultations for foreigners moving to Morocco.